-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) At least forty-eight (48) hours' time shall be scheduled off following night duty.
-A shorter period of time between changes of shift may be agreed upon by mutual consent. - 15.15 The Employer agrees not to change the shift of duty for presently employed Nurses working on permanent shifts except by mutual agreement. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 (a) The day shift shall be the first shift of the day. - (b) The standard day for all employees covered by this Agreement shall be defined as a twenty-four (24) hour period beginning at:
+- 15.15 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - 15.16 Employees hereinafter employed may be required to rotate over three (3) shifts but the Employer will endeavour to rotate them over two (2) shifts.
+The Employer will consider requests for permanent evening or night tours and such requests shall be granted when possible. - 15.17 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting.
+Approval for such requests will be at the discretion of the Director of Care and will not be unreasonably denied.
+The Employer shall endeavour to provide confirmation within seven (7) days. - 15.18 The midnight shift is the first shift of the day. - 15.19 Schedules covering a six (6) week period will be posted two (2) weeks in advance. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
+The Employer will endeavour to provide schedules of not more than six (6) consecutive days.
+In any event, schedules will not provide for more than seven (7) consecutive days.